zeeshan031995/COVID-19-New-Dashboard/README.md

 # Deaths

 User can select by Country Name which then will show the total cases in that specific Country and a graph which will show
-# Cases and new Cases
+# Cases by Country
-# Deaths and New Deaths
+# Deaths by Country
-# # Recovered and # recovered recently
+# Recovered by Country